ppatierno/enmasse-iot-demo/README.md

 ### Spark driver application

-The `spark-driver` folder provides the above AMQP temperature application (developed in Java) and a Docker image for running the related Spark driver inside the cluster.
+The `spark-driver` directory provides the Spark Streaming driver application and a Docker image for running the related Spark driver inside the cluster.
 This application can be packaged in the following way :

         mvn package -Pbuild-docker-image